ReactiveX/RxSwift/README.md

     return transform(source)
 }
 ```

 This is actually a general purpose operator and it can be used outside the concept of `Observable<Element>` and sequences.

 Sequences usually don't actually exist in memory.
 It is just an abstraction.
 Sequences of elements of type `Element` are represented by a corresponding `Observable<Element>`.
 Every time some element is observed it implicitly becomes next element in observed sequence of values.
-Even though the sequence of elements is implicit, that doesn't make it any less usefull.
+Even though the sequence of elements is implicit, that doesn't make it any less useful.

 ```
 class Observable<Element> {